Donmar Warehouse: Under Josie Rourke (2012–2019)

 In January 2012, Josie Rourke became the third Artistic Director in the Donmar's history.
 The first production under her leadership was George Farquhar's The Recruiting Officer, which Rourke also directed.
 Her first season also included Robert Holman's 1987 play, Making Noise Quietly, directed by Peter Gill; Jack Thorne's new version of The Physicists by Swiss playwright Friedrich Duerrenmatt; Brian Friel's Philadelphia, Here I Come!, directed by Lyndsey Turner; and Rourke's own production of Jean Racine's Berenice, in a new translation by Alan Hollinghurst and Phyllida Lloyd's all female Julius Caesar, which later went on to play at the St. Ann's Warehouse, New York.

 The Donmar built a temporary, in-the-round, 420-seat theatre next to King's Cross station.
 This theatre housed the all-female Shakespeare trilogy: The Tempest, Julius Caesar and Henry IV, directed by Phyllida Lloyd, from September to December 2016.

-Under Michael Longhurst (2019–present)
+Under Michael Longhurst (2019–2024)

 In June 2018, Michael Longhurst was named the fourth Artistic Director of the Donmar Warehouse.
 Longhurst's previous credits include Constellations at the Royal Court Theatre and Amadeus at the National Theatre.